 - Nutrient-rich, high-fiber, low-sugar, and high-protein.

-- Customize it to suit your personal tastes and use any fruit that's in season.
+- Customize it to suit your tastes and use any fruit that's in season.

 - Meal prep it for a grab-and-go breakfast for busy mornings.